jtnystrom/Discount/README.md

 ### Generating a universal hitting set

 Discount needs a compact universal hitting set (of m-mers) for optimal performance.
 Such sets determine what m-mers may become minimizers, which become bins.
-These sets are passed to Discount using the `--motif-set` argument.
+These sets are passed to Discount using the `--minimizers` argument.
 They may be generated using the [PASHA](https://github.com/ekimb/pasha) tool.
 Precomputed sets for many values of k and m may also be downloaded from the [PASHA website](http://pasha.csail.mit.edu/).
 (Note that the PASHA authors use the symbols (k, L) instead of (m, k), which we use here.